TERREMEMBER/znbase/docs/content/v1.3/yedis/api/_index.md

 ## Introduction

 The YEDIS API provides a clustered, auto-sharded, globally distributed and persistent key-value API that is compatible with the Redis commands library.
-A Redis client can connect, send requests, and receive results from YugabyteDB.
+A Redis client can connect, send requests, and receive results from ZNbaseDB.

 ## Data types